sankadayananda/WebMonitor/README.md

-# WebMonitor for HTTPD instance
+# WebMonitor
  > WebMonitor is a two part lambda solution where it uses WebMon lambda to monitor the website availability from outside and trigger WebHeal lambda to take corrective actions to restore the website when needed.
+The WebMon lambda uses python response library to monitor Web site availability.
+A private S3 bucket is used to store the ec2 instance public keys.
+The WebHeal Lambda uses python paramiko libraryalong with the S3 stored public keys to access the ec2 instance.

+# AWS services used
+ - AWS Lambda
+ - ec2 instances
+ - AWS S3 Storage
+ - CloudWatch Service
+ - AWS IAM

 ### Prerequisites for the Setup
  - Linux server with Python 2.7 or above
  - Python pip to download packages
- - AWS account with full access

 ### Preparing the Linux Server
 ```bash